 Practical Pool Safety Tips

-School’s out for summer and kids all over North Texas will be in and around swimming pools for the next three months.
+It seems when the mercury rises, everyone flocks to the pool for a refreshing splash.
 While hanging out poolside is a great way to cool off and beat the heat, an emergency situation can arise in an instant.

 Glenn Hardesty, D.O., emergency medicine physician on the medical staff at Texas Health Arlington Memorial, says there are many things adults and children should be aware of as they spend time around the water this summer.